Food science: Sensory analysis

 Sensory analysis is the study of how consumer's senses perceive food.

-Careers in Food Science
+Careers

 The five most common college degrees leading to a career in food science are: Food science/technology (66%), biological sciences (12%), business/marketing (10%), nutrition (9%) and chemistry (8%).

 Careers available to food scientists include food technologists, research and development (R&D), quality control, flavor chemistry, laboratory director, food analytical chemist and technical sales.

 The five most common positions for food scientists are food scientist/technologist (19%), product developer (12%), quality assurance/control director (8%), other R&D/scientific/technical (7%), and director of research (5%).

-By country
+Research organizations

+Europe

+The European Federation of Food Science and Technology, or EFFoST, is a European network that brings together professionals working in food science, food engineering, and related disciplines.
+EFFoST seeks to contribute to the development of safe, nutritious, and sustainable food systems in response to changing global demands.
+As a regional branch of the International Union of Food Science and Technology (IUFoST), EFFoST partners with over 130 institutions across Europe.

 Australia

 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) is the federal government agency for scientific research in Australia.
 CSIRO maintains more than 50 sites across Australia and biological control research stations in France and Mexico.
 It has nearly 6,500 employees.

 South Korea

-The Korean Society of Food Science and Technology, or KoSFoST, claims to be the first society in South Korea for food science.
+The Korean Society of Food Science and Technology, or KoSFoST, is a South Korean nonprofit organization that supports academic and professional collaboration in food science.
+Established in 1968, it serves as a forum for scientists and engineers working in areas related to food production, biotechnology, and product development.
+KoSFoST serves as the Korean regional branch of the International Union of Science and Technology.